Deep-sea community: Bathyal

-The bathyl zone is the lower section of the midwater zone, and encompasses the depths of 1000 to 4000 m.
+The bathyal zone is the lower section of the midwater zone, and encompasses the depths of 1000 to 4000 m.
 Light does not reach this zone, giving it its nickname "the midnight zone"; due to the lack of light, it is less densely populated than the epipelagic zone, despite being much larger.
 Fish find it hard to live in this zone, as there is crushing pressure, cold temperatures of 4 C, a low level of dissolved oxygen, and a lack of sufficient nutrients.
 What little energy is available in the bathypelagic zone filters from above in the form of detritus, faecal material, and the occasional invertebrate or mesopelagic fish.
 About 20% of the food that has its origins in the epipelagic zone falls down to the mesopelagic zone, but only about 5% filters down to the bathypelagic zone.
 The fish that do live there may have reduced or completely lost their gills, kidneys, hearts, and swimbladders, have slimy instead of scaly skin, and have a weak skeletal and muscular build.
 This lack of ossification is an adaptation to save energy when food is scarce.

-Most of the animals that live in the bathyl zone are invertebrates such as sea sponges, cephalopods, and echinoderms.
-With the exception of very deep areas of the ocean, the bathyl zone usually reaches the benthic zone on the seafloor.
+Most of the animals that live in the bathyal zone are invertebrates such as sea sponges, cephalopods, and echinoderms.
+With the exception of very deep areas of the ocean, the bathyal zone usually reaches the benthic zone on the seafloor.

-Abyssal and Hadal
+Abyssal and hadal

 The abyssal zone remains in perpetual darkness at a depth of 4000 to 6000 m.
 The only organisms that inhabit this zone are chemotrophs and predators that can withstand immense pressures, sometimes as high as 76 MPa.
 The hadal zone (named after Hades, the Greek god of the underworld) is a zone designated for the deepest trenches in the world, reaching depths of below 6000 m.
 The deepest point in the hadal zone is the Marianas Trench, which descends to 10911 m and has a pressure of 110 MPa.